 Emergency Call Boxes

-There are 68 Emergency Call Boxes located throughout campus.
+There are 74 Emergency Call Boxes located throughout campus.
+They can be easily identified after dark by their blue light.
 In case of an emergency, these call boxes connect you directly to the Campus Security dispatcher.
-To activate the call box, simply pick up the handset.
+To activate the call box, simply pick up the handset or press the call button.
 Campus Security will immediately identify your location even if you are unable to communicate verbally with the dispatcher.

 Campus Security provides transportation or a walking escort from dusk to dawn for anyone walking alone on campus at night.
-Call 6-8211 from an on-campus phone (or 956-8211 from an off-campus phone) to request an escort.
+Call 6-SAFE (7233) from an on-campus phone or 956-SAFE (7233) from an off-campus phone to request an escort.
 The escort will either accompany you on foot or transport you in a Campus Security vehicle to any UH Mānoa parking lot or facility.

 If you have information about a crime, let Campus Security know with this online form.